crim-ca/weaver/README.rst

 Introduction
 ============

-pywps-proxy is a security proxy for Web Processing Services (WPS).
+Twitcher is a security proxy for Web Processing Services (WPS).
 The execution of a WPS process is blocked by the proxy.
 The proxy service provides access tokens (uuid) which needs to be used to run a WPS process.
 The access tokens are valid only for a short period of time.

-pywps-proxy is a prototype implemented in Python with the Pyramid web framework.
+Twitcher is a prototype implemented in Python with the Pyramid web framework.

-pywps-proxy comes in two flavours:
+Twitcher comes in two flavours:

 * *A security proxy for Web Processing Services implemented in Python*
 * *A security proxy for PyWPS with WSGI application layers*

-pywps-proxy is a working title.
-It's not a *bird* yet.
-It may become a candidate for the `GeoPython <http://geopython.github.io/>`_ project.
+Twitcher may become a candidate for the `GeoPython <http://geopython.github.io/>`_ project.

-pywps-proxy is part of the `Birdhouse <http://bird-house.github.io>`_ project.
+Twitcher is part of the `Birdhouse <http://bird-house.github.io>`_ project.

 Contents: